 Topics related to global studies, ethnic and racial studies in global context, international development, religious studies, and geography.

 Topics related to history, political science, and economic issues.

-Topics related to the study of languages, literature, the arts, music, theatre, philosophy, and other related areas.
+Topics related to the study of English, literature, philosophy, and other related areas.

 Integrative & Organismal Biology

 Topics related to evolution, ecology, physiology, behavior, or other aspects of whole organisms as well as interactions among organisms or interactions between organisms and their environment.